visual1-development/statamic-phone-fieldtype/README.md

 ### 1.0.0
 - Initial release
-- Phone number validation and E.164 formatting
+- Phone number validation and E.164 formatting with Australia-first detection
-- Australia-first detection with auto-fallback
+- Support for Australian local and international formats
 - Form and collection support
 - Custom validation messages